digiltd/oh-rtd-test/XBMC-Binding.md

 Player.Open       | >         | Open a URL for playback
 System.Shutdown   | >         | Send OFF to power down the system
 GUI.ShowNotification | >         | Show a notification in the XBMC UI
+Application.Volume   | =         | Show and adjust the volume in the XBMC application

 All incoming properties will be refreshed with each refresh interval of the binding (default 60 seconds).